 Massachusetts colonists were the first to fight in the Revolutionary War and they also made up the majority of the soldiers in the war.
-They served as militiamen, minutemen and Continental Army soldiers.
+They served as militiamen, minutemen and soldiers in the Continental Army.

 Massachusetts Militiamen & Minutemen:

-The first minutemen of the Revolutionary War were organized in Worcester county, Mass in September of 1774 when officials at the Worcester County Convention decided to weed out loyalists in the militia by requiring the resignation of all officers and then reconstituting the militia into seven regiments with new officers.
+The first minutemen of the American Revolution were organized in Worcester county, Mass in September of 1774 when officials at the Worcester County Convention decided to weed out loyalists in the militia by requiring the resignation of all officers and then reconstituting the militia into seven regiments with new officers.

 Officials then called for each regiment to put aside one-third of its regiment to form into new, special companies called minutemen.
 These men were expected to keep their arms and equipment with them at all times and be ready to march at a minute’s warning.